Local Coordination and the Geometry of Social Networks: Model

 Note that if all players use action-symmetric strategies, then the probability that $a_i=1$ is one-half for all players $i$.
 In fact, this would suffice as an assumption for all our results: namely, we can replace the action-symmetry assumption with the assumption that strategy profiles are such that each agent takes each action with probability one half.
-We adhere to our definition as it a direct assumption on each agent's strategy rather than a joint assumption about the whole strategy profile.
+We adhere to our definition as it is a direct assumption on each agent's strategy rather than a joint assumption about the whole strategy profile.

 Coordination is possible even when all players use action-symmetric strategies.
 For a simple example, suppose that $r$ is equal to the diameter of the graph (i.e., $j \in B_r(i)$ for all $i,j \in N$), so that every player can communicate with every player.
 Then there is an equilibrium in which players coordinate perfectly: fix a player $\ell \in N$ whom we call the ``leader''.
-The leader chooses a locally public message $\pub_\ell$ uniformly from $\{-1,+1\}$.
-The players then choose to follow the leader $\ell$, by taking the action $a_i = m_\ell$.
+The leader $\ell$ sends the same private message $\pri_{\ell,i}$, chosen uniformly at random from $\{-1,+1\}$, to every other agent.
+The leader takes this action, and every other agent follows the leader by choosing $a_i=\pri_{\ell,i}$.
 Thus, our communication structure allows for perfect coordination when $r$ is large enough.
 The question becomes more interesting when $r$ is much smaller than the extent of the graph.

 Regardless of the graph, there is always an equilibrium in which the agents ignore all information and choose $a_i$ uniformly at random.
 In this case, the expected inefficiency will be high (it will, in fact, be equal to one).
 The main question of this paper is the following: Given $\eps>0$ and a radius of communication $r$, for which graphs is there an equilibrium that achieves expected inefficiency at most $\eps$?